dgiovannelli/dgiovannelli.github.io/_pages/research.md

 ### Current funded projects:
+**2021** Giovannelli D (PI).
+Italian Arctic Program (PRA).
+“Melting-ICE: ”Impact of climate change-induced permafrost and ice melting on the biodiversity and ecosystem functioning of Arctic environments"

 **2020** Giovannelli D (PI).
 ERC Starting Grant 2020.
 “CoEvolve: ”Coevolution of Life and Planet: role of trace metal availability in the evolution of biogeochemically relevant redox metalloenzymes"

 ### Past Projects